katriendg/azureiot-ws/README.md

 # Azure IoT Workshop

-    Note the lab is not a detailed step by step guide, assuming you have knowledge of the Azure platform.
+> Note the lab is not a detailed step by step guide, assuming you have knowledge of the Azure platform.
+Browse to the /workshop folder for the 4 steps in the lab.

+>  Disclaimer: all samples and labs are intended as a learning tool, not to be used in production.

 ## Lab pre-requisites